smv5047/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is the process of using meaningful tags within your HTML.
+These tags provide meaning for yourself and other developers so that your code is easier to understand.
+For example the intent of a header tag is clearer than having a div containing your header.
+Using Semantic HTML is also beneficial from an accessibility and SEO standpoint as the code is more easily understood by accesbility tools and search engines.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    The two big differences are that block elements start on their own line, and can have their height and width adjusted.
+Inline elements occur on the same line and height and width cannot be adjusted.

 3. What are the 4 areas of the box model?